pudly/schmopera-hugo/content/articles/talking-with-singers-gerald-finely.md

 Shady characters aren't new for the affable Finley; before adding Iago, Baron Scarpia (_Tosca_), and Duke Bluebeard (_Bluebeard's Castle_) to his repertoire, his career was famously rooted in two of Mozart's most prominent cads, Don Giovanni (_Don Giovanni_) and Count Almaviva (_Le nozze di Figaro_).

-Yet in Iago, Finley finds "the perfect villain."
-An expert at false charm, constantly adapting himself to earn trust others, Finley uses physical stillness to
+Yet in the Shakespearean Iago, Finley finds "the perfect villain."
+An expert at false charm, constantly adapting himself to earn trust others, Finley uses physical stillness to portray the unnatural, unpredictable nature of a man like Iago.

-*
+"I think there's always this idea that a villain is at once attractive and dangerous," he says.
+"That's what I love about playing a part like \[Iago\], because he's always adjusting his demeanour, depending on who he's with."

 * Iago stuff, villains, Psychopath Test
 * lyric baritone roles, getting them with insistence
 * pigeon holing voices, creating an aesthetic separation between opera and recital/recording work